by Brian Tomasik

 Here are some ways in which not being dishonest or misleading can be very important purely from an altruistic standpoint:

 What about cases where you know you'd never get caught?
 First of all, there are many examples where people thought they'd never get caught and then did.
-If those who genuinely care about truth-telling are exposed in the act of admitting an unflattering truth even when it seemed no one would know, this earns them major credibility points.
+If those who genuinely care about truth-telling admit an unflattering truth even when it seemed no one would know, this earns them major credibility points.

 Also note that the risks of being caught lying may be higher for altruists.
 If you're an individual who commits a crime, the upper bound on the cost is some period of punishment for yourself.
 If you're an advocate for a cause who commits the same crime, you may tarnish your whole movement.
 In addition, altruists are often held to higher standards of integrity than, say, politicians or salesmen.